Skip to main content

 • Service Account

-The minimum set of permissions required by the workload to call the target cloud resources should be assigned to the cloud access policy.
+The minimum set of permissions required by the workload to call the target cloud resources should be assigned to the cloud access rule.
 When workloads call the cloud resource, they call the services by impersonating the “synthetic identity”.
 This “synthetic identity” will only have the permissions that were assigned to it.
-Having multiple cloud providers configured on an identity using cloud access rules grants the workload the ability to call cloud resources at any cloud provider seamlessly and transparently regardless of where it running.
+Having multiple cloud providers configured on an identity using cloud access rules grants the workload the ability to call cloud resources at any cloud provider seamlessly and transparently regardless of where it is running.
 Below are instructions on how to set up cloud access rules using the console for:

 AWS

-2. Select one of the following methods and click Next:
+3. Select one of the following methods:

-• Reuse an existing AWS role:
+• Use an Existing AWS Role:

 Azure

-1. Select one of the registered Azure cloud accounts.
+2. Select one of the registered Azure cloud accounts.

-3. Construct the role assignments:
+3. Click Add Role Assignment to construct the role assignments:

 GCP

-2. Select one of the following methods and click Next:
+3. Select one of the following methods:

-• Construct a new binding:
+• Click Add Binding to construct a new binding:

-The network resource portion of an identity defines network traversal rules from workloads into specific endpoints in private networks (e.g., a VPC).
+The cloud wormhole portion of an identity defines network traversal rules from workloads to specific endpoints in private networks (e.g., a VPC).
 Tunneling network traffic from workloads to specific TCP hosts and ports is facilitated using agents deployed within the private network.
-This capability is referred to as “Cloud Wormhole”.
 Under Cloud Wormhole in the left pane, choose the resource type:

 FQDN Resources